By Reinier Haasjes, Senior System Administrator, Adyen

 A look at our database architecture

-Our PostgreSQL database clusters consist of one master and at least three slave servers, spread over multiple data centers.
+Our PostgreSQL database clusters consist of one primary and at least three replica servers, spread over multiple data centers.
 The database servers are dual socket machines with 768 GB of RAM.
 Each server connects to its own shared storage device with fiber channel or ISCSI, and has a raw capacity of 150+ terabytes of SSDs and average compression ratio of 1:6.

 One other detail to note is that we built our software architecture in such a way that we can stop traffic to our PostgreSQL databases, queue the transactions, and run a PostgreSQL update without affecting payments acceptance.